adityathebe/adityathebe.com/content/Posts/public-key-certificate/index.md

 ## Root Certificate Authorities

-In real world there's a heirarchy of CAs.
+In the real world there's a heirarchy of CAs.
 Root CAs sit at the very top level of the trust chain.
 For an entity to become a root CA, it needs to have enough "social" trust for OSs and applications to trust it and put it in their trusted root certificate store.

-Some of the few popular root CAs are
+A few popular root CAs are

 - Internet Security Research Group (ISRG)
 - GlobalSign